brunoabreuphd/IntroToPC/stats/README.md

 ### Conclusions
 - OpenMP is an easy approach to parallelize tasks.
-- Speedup can be quite linear, but scaling is restricted by the number of tasks, and performance is dominated by the slowest/busiest thread.
+- Speedup can be quite linear, but scaling is constrained by the number of tasks, and performance is dominated by the slowest/busiest thread.

 ### Further exercises